- Best Tarot YouTube Channels to Follow: Top Picks for Clear Readings - July 31, 2022

 Origins of the Hermetic Deck

 The Hermetic Tarot deck comes from an ancient tradition based on the esoteric instructions of the Secret Order of the Golden Dawn, a London organization in the late 1800s that practiced and studied occult rituals.
-It was hush-hush then as the members-only used tarot cards based on Mather’s collection for personal readings.
+It was hush-hush then, as the members-only used tarot cards based on Mather’s collection for personal readings.

-The black and white deck also hid hints of the order’s instructions or laws, as we call it.
+The black and white deck also hid hints of the order’s instructions or laws, as we call them.
 Members had to abide by these laws.
 The instructions were finely abbreviated for the members to understand.
 A rare book with only 200 copies called “T” was published in 1967, outlining the practices and instructions of the organization.

 Godfrey Dowson and Stuart R. Kaplan designed the more modern version of the Hermetic Tarot deck.
 Dowson was a true craftsman, creating intricate details, symbolism, and a fine mood in each card’s image.
 The details on these cards aren’t matched by other decks, which allows them to contain broader symbolism.

 Dowson also included astrology in the deck, meaning you can match your zodiac signs to your readings for broader interpretations.
 Astrology plays a huge role in tarot readings.
-Dowson finished his decks with a sigil, and a blooming rose on the back of each card.
+Dowson finished his decks with a sigil and a blooming rose on the back of each card.

 A Quick Note for Beginners